tgstoecker/MuWU/README.md

 <img align="right" src="TSD_mapping.png" width=300 >

-- Automated workflow for the identification and annotation of transposable element insertion sites originally developed for the [BonnMu](https://academic.oup.com/plphys/article/184/2/620/6117865) resource and *Mutator* transposons in particular
+- Automated workflow for the identification and annotation of transposable element insertion sites originally developed for the *[BonnMu]*(https://academic.oup.com/plphys/article/184/2/620/6117865) resource and *Mutator* transposons in particular
-- MuWU is able to **detect any kind of TE insertion event** as long as target site duplications (TSDs) are created by its integration and the TSD length is known
+- MuWU is able to **detect any kind of TE insertion event** as long as target site duplications (TSDs) are created by its integration, the TSD length is known and the library is enriched for the areas of insertion/their immediate flanking sequences

 <br>

 # :control_knobs: Two modes - GRID and GENERIC:

 **GRID**
-- Requires as input reads in grid design as outlined e.g. by [McCarty et al. 2013](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0077172); [Marcon et al. 2020](https://academic.oup.com/plphys/article/184/2/620/6117865)
+- Requires as input DNA sequencing reads in grid design as outlined e.g. by [McCarty et al. 2013](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0077172); [Marcon et al. 2020](https://academic.oup.com/plphys/article/184/2/620/6117865)
 - Differentiates between heritable germinal insertions and somatic insertions and annotates both sets

 **GENERIC**
-- Does not require sequencing reads of special experimental design
+- Does not require DNA sequencing reads of special experimental design
 - Identifies & annotates all insertions of the particular TE